-- Entries for users of the default realm in Oracle Internet Directory are located in the container cn=users, default realm DN. - Entries for groups of the default realm in Oracle Internet Directory are located in the container cn=groups, default\realm\DN

-- The Oracle Directory Integration Platform master mapping rules files created during installation are located in \$ORACLE\HOME/ldap/odi/conf. - Master domain mapping rules are located in \$ORACLE\ HOME/ldap/odi/samples. - The logon credential is that of a Oracle Directory Integration Platform administrator with sufficient privileges to configure a profile, a realm, and access controls on the Users container in the Oracle directory server.
+- Entries for users of the default realm in Oracle Internet Directory are located in the container cn=users, default_realm_DN. - Entries for groups of the default realm in Oracle Internet Directory are located in the container cn=groups, default_realm_DN - The Oracle Directory Integration Platform master mapping rules files created during installation are located in \$ORACLE_HOME/ldap/odi/conf. - Master domain mapping rules are located in the \$ORACLE HOME/ldap/odi/conf/ directory. - The logon credential is that of a Oracle Directory Integration Platform administrator with sufficient privileges to configure a profile, a realm, and access controls on the Users container in the Oracle directory server.
 Members of the Oracle Directory Integration Platform Administrators group (cn=dipadmingrp, cn=dipadmin, cn=directory integration platform, cn=products, cn=oraclecontext) have the necessary privileges.

-Perform the following steps to run the expressSyncSetup command and verify that users and groups are synchronizing between cn=users, default\naming\ context in the third-party directory and cn=users, default\realm in Oracle Internet Directory:
+Perform the following steps to run the expressSyncSetup command and verify that users and groups are synchronizing between cn=users, default_naming context in the third-party directory and cn=users, default_realm in Oracle Internet Directory:

-- 1. Run express configuration using "Syntax for expressSyncSetup" on page 17-3. - 2.
-The expressSyncSetup command creates two profiles named profile\ nameImport and profile\nameExport.
+- Run express configuration using "Syntax for expressSyncSetup" on page 17-3. - The expressSyncSetup command creates two profiles named profile nameImport and profile_nameExport.
 By default, both profiles are disabled.
-Enable the profile\nameImport profile if you need to synchronize from a third-party directory to Oracle Internet Directory and enable the profile\ nameExport profile if you need to synchronize from Oracle Internet Directory to a third-party directory.
-Enable the profile by using the manageSyncProfiles command with the activate operation. - 3.
-Start the Oracle Directory Integration Platform. - 4.
-Wait until the scheduling interval has elapsed and verify that synchronization has started by entering the following command.
+Enable the profile_nameImport profile if you need to synchronize from a third-party directory to Oracle Internet Directory and enable the profile nameExport profile if you need to synchronize from Oracle Internet Directory to a third-party directory.
+Enable the profile by using the manageSyncProfiles command with the activate operation.

+- 3. Start the Oracle Directory Integration Platform. - Wait until the scheduling interval has elapsed and verify that synchronization has started by entering the following command.
 After executing the command, you will be prompted for the password for privileged directory user.